Minimum distance for passing cyclists

 Where can I ride my bicycle?

-In South Australia from 25 October you may ride on either the road or the footpath.
+You may ride on either the road or the footpath.
 You may ride on the footpath even if there is a bicycle lane on the road.
 If you are riding on the road you will still be required to ride in a bike lane where one is provided.